codeforscience/Dat-in-the-Lab/ROADMAP.md

 ## Roadmap for Dat in the Lab
 September
 -
-  - Kickoff Phone Calls
+  [ ] Kickoff Phone Calls
-  - Announcement blog post
+  [ ] Announcement blog post - check the [Dat Project Blog](https://blog.datproject.org/)
-  - Set up repo for collaboration
+  [ ] Set up repo for collaboration
-  - Confirm with participants
+  [x] Confirm with participants
-  - Write up a prelim ROADMAP.md
+  [x] Write up a prelim ROADMAP.md
-  - Research
-    - read papers and other outputs from the research groups
-    - sumarize general state of the data in the two groups
-    - Define problems that researchers would like to solve
+  [ ] Develop training materials & Intro to Dat tutorial for site visits

 October
 -
- - Kickoff Meetings on location
+ [ ] Kickoff Meetings on location
- - Intro to Dat tutorial
+ [ ] Intro to Dat tutorial ready for launch!
- - Work with researchers on prioritizing their needs / problems
- - Develop this roadmap to include dev milestones
+ [ ] Work with researchers on prioritizing their needs / problems [ ] Develop this roadmap to include dev milestones

 November
 -
 December
 -
 January
-- Second site visit to present our proposals
+[ ] Second site visit to present our proposals February
-February
 -
 March